HTTP Request

 array, use the syntaxdata.values.0

-.If I want to use all the returned values as above, leave the
+.If you want to use all the returned values as above, leave the

 Data path